qrkourier/crouton-crucial/README.md

 ## Bootstrapping
 * download and unpack [the zip file](https://github.com/qrkourier/crouton-crucial/archive/master.zip)
 * edit crucial.rc to configure a new or existing chroot
+* move files to excutable path (best to store with crouton excutabale in `/usr/local/bin`)
 * press ctrl-alt-t to open a crosh terminal
 * invoke bash as root (requires Chromebook Developer Mode)
 ```